[Updated October 2024]

 Hotel: Inn and Spa at Loretto

-We checked into the Inn and Spa at Loretto for 2 nights when we first got to Santa Fe.
-It was in the perfect location and we LOVED our stay.
-Plus, the design of the hotel is incredible.
+When we first arrived in Santa Fe, we stayed for two nights at the Inn and Spa at Loretto.
+It was in the perfect location, and we loved our stay.
+Plus, the hotel’s design is incredible.
 See current prices.

 The Best Airbnb: El Ocaso